 - CDN integration: $1,200/month for global edge caching

-The bandwidth costs seemed high initially.
-But customer satisfaction scores jumped 23% after network upgrades.
-Churn rates dropped from 2.8% to 2.1% monthly.
+The bandwidth costs felt high at first.
+Customer satisfaction scores jumped 23% after network upgrades.
+Churn dropped from 2.8% to 2.1% monthly.

 Infrastructure Reality Check